Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 ***"NO."***

 "Aww!
 Fine...
-Well, if’n ‘ya wanna talk ‘bout *my* life, there’s three general categories ‘ya got: farm stuff, civil engineering stuff, or really boring-ass anodyne dung like Clan politics…"
+Well, if’n ‘ya wanna talk ‘bout *my* life, there’s three general categories ‘ya got: farm stuff, civil engineering stuff, or really boring-ass anodyne dung like Clan politics..."

-"I think you’re omitting *several* entire categories, there…"
+"I think you’re omitting *several* entire categories, there..."

 "I am!
 ‘Cuz this here is the part where I remind you I’m actually the Great Father in disguise.
 An’ *that* means I gotta be careful ‘bout jus’ how spicy a topic I pick, *yijao?"*